3lLobo/ipfs2cortx/README.md

     - List files in bucket
     - Upload a file to a bucket

-The API requests are forwarded to a ServerSide endpoint which is located in [/pages/api](/pages/api).
-The reason here fore is twofold:
+The API requests are forwarded to a ServerSide endpoint which is located in [/pages/api](./pages/api).
+The reason herefore is twofold:

 - the endpoint and login information stored as environment variables are not accessible to the client side.
 - The ServerSide endpoint can receive S3 responses without signed-header authentication, which would get blocked by most browsers CORS policy.

 ## Resources

-Links to resources which proves useful for the scope of this project:
+Links to resources which proved useful for the scope of this project:

 ### JS tech-stack